szalaigj/TilingApplication/README.md

                   Module specific references as specified therein

 ## SimulatedData
-The Python project for simulating and plotting data includes scikit-learn (see: http://scikit-learn.org/stable/index.html) for usage of MDS algorithm for sophisticated color management of figure generation.
+The Python project for simulating and plotting data includes __scikit-learn__ (see: http://scikit-learn.org/stable/index.html) for usage of _MDS algorithm_ for sophisticated color management of figure generation.
 The citation information is available below.

 ### scikit-learn citation data
 Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.

 ## SpectralClustering
+This c# solution 'spectral clustering for directed network' is based on the below-mentioned articles (see: References).
+It includes __MathNet.Numerics__ (see: http://numerics.mathdotnet.com/) which is used for tasks of _Linear Algebra_ topics. \(\alpha\cdot\pi_{1}\)

+### Notations
 ![Notations](ImagesOfReadme/random_walk_for_directed_graph.png)

 ### References